sevidmusic/Roady/README.md

 `[DOMAIN]` : The domain to assign as the App's default domain.

 Note: Specifying the `[DOMAIN]` does not tie the App to the specified domain, an
-      App can be built for one, or many domains.
+      App can always be built for a different domain than it's default by specifying an alternative domain when [`dsh --build-app`](#dsh---build-app) is called.

 Example: